cmargieson/cplh/docs/cplh/global-navigation-satellite-systems.md

 # Global Navigation Satellite Systems

-A navigation satellite system uses satellites to tell you where you are on Earth.
+Navigation Satellite Systems use satellites to tell you where you are.
 If it can tell you your location anywhere in the world, it's called a Global Navigation Satellite System (GNSS).

-There are four GNSS systems:
+There are four GNSS:

 - The United States' Global Positioning System (GPS)